 Tax Exemptions Online!!!
 You may now claim your tax exemption during an online renewal.
-This new service is not yet available in Clark County, but can be used in all other Nevada counties.
+This service is not yet available in Clark County, but can be used in all other Nevada counties.
 It applies to all exemptions - veterans, disabled veterans, surviving spouses and the blind.
 Voucher Examples

 Registrations may be renewed online approximately 35 days before expiration and up to 18 months after expiration.
 The expiration date will change if the renewal is more than 15 days late.
 The system will automatically calculate and add in any late fees.
 Registrations expire on the exact date listed, not at the end of the month.

 Please note the online system cannot waive late fees for non-operation or accept address changes.
 Renew by mail, fax or in person if any of these apply.
 We do not issue refunds or send the decal to a temporary address.